THE BASICS: A standard Hulu subscription is $5.99 a month

 Does Hulu with Live TV have a free trial?

-Yes, it does.
+Yes, there is a Hulu free trial.
 First you'll have to sign up for Hulu itself.
 But new and existing Hulu customers (who don't already have Hulu With Live TV) can try it free for seven days.

 That free trial of Hulu With Live TV will get you full access to all of the live and on-demand channels, cloud-based DVR, and the full streaming library.